Korean, Edit

 ⑤ Δj = ±1

-⑴ Breakdown of the Simple Approach
+⑴ Breakdown of the Degenerate Orbital

 ① In hydrogen-like atoms, energy levels are determined only by the principal quantum number.
 However, for multielectron atoms, the azimuthal quantum number also contributes.